tttmmmyyyy/fixlang/Document.md

 }
 ```

-There are 3 kinds of monads typically used:
+In the following sections, we introduce 3 typical types of monads used practically.

-1. State-like monads
+#### State-like monads

 This type of monad represents an "action" (a computation in an environment).
 In Fix's standard library, `IO` is a state-like monad where `IO a` represents an I/O action that returns a value of type `a`.
 As another example, the following definition